drduh/PC-Engines-APU-Router-Guide/README.md

 hostapd /etc/hostapd.conf
 ```

+Log out as `root` or reboot to continue.

 # Configure SSH

-An SSH connection to the router should now be able to be established, but not yet authorized:
+From a client, an SSH connection to the APU should be possible, but not yet authorized:

 ```console
 $ ssh sysadm@10.8.1.1